ramensoftware/windows-11-start-menu-styling-guide/Themes/DWMGlass/README.md

 > [!IMPORTANT]
 > This theme is designed for the [redesigned Windows 11 Start menu](https://microsoft.design/articles/start-fresh-redesigning-windows-start-menu/) that is gradually rolling out with the 25H2 update.

-> [!NOTE]
-> This theme will be getting moved to [DWM Glass](../DWMGlass/README.md) in the future due to the new Liquid Glass theme being made by another author.
-Their theme is going in the direction this one was originally aimed and does a lot better than this one does.
-So it will be the future of the Liquid Glass theme going forward.

 ## Theme selection